Caterham Academy: Move to Sigma Engines - 2008

 In 2008, Caterham moved from the K-series to the Ford Sigma engine, supplied in a 1.6 litre format.
 The Caged chassis was modified to incorporate the new engine (such as the exhaust exiting on the right via a 4-branch system with separate catalytic converter), and a number of new parts were manufactured.

 The current Academy package (2014) is that for £21,495, entrants get a modified Roadsport kit (although a factory-built option is available for extra cost) with a sealed Ford Sigma engine and 5-speed gearbox.
 Having completed the ARDS (racing) licence qualification, the season then consists of a setup day, three speed events (sprints and hillclimbs), and four circuit races.

 In recent years there have been 2 Academy groups, each of 28 drivers.
 For 2009, there were plans to run 3 groups of 28 entrants, but ultimately this did not come to pass.
 2010's Academy also has two groups.

 Move to Horse Engines - 2026

-In 2025, Caterham announced that all Achademy cars in the 2026 season will be powered by a 1.3L turbocharged engine supplied by Horse Technologies.
+In 2025, Caterham announced that all Academy cars in the 2026 season will be powered by a 1.3L turbocharged engine supplied by Horse Technologies.
 The five-speed gearbox will also be replaced with a six-speed Mazda MX-5 geabox.

 Post-Academy Racing

-There is now a considerable amount of racing choice available for cars and drivers who have completed the Academy, both in the Caterham Motorsport Ladder, the 7-Racing Champoinship and in the Caterham Graduates Racing Club.
+There is now a considerable amount of racing choice available for cars and drivers who have completed the Academy, both in the Caterham Motorsport Ladder, the 7-Racing Championship and in the Caterham Graduates Racing Club.

-A number of drivers leave the Caterham Academy and move on to other forms of racing, and an equal number sell up and never race again.
+A number of drivers leave the Caterham Academy and move on to other forms of racing like Megan Bruce who graduated from the Academy and moved to Formula racing, and an equal number sell up and never race again.
 But most move into either Roadsport B or Roadsport A or into Grads racing.